Larson Brothers: First Refined Flat-Top Steel String Guitars

 Huss & Dalton guitars feature two distinct construction styles.
 On the standard series models, we employ the use of a 25′ radius built into the guitar top, which is achieved by milling an arch into the braces and preparing the sides with the same radius to accept the soundboard.
 A positive by-product of the radiused soundboard design, besides it’s load-bearing properties, is a boost in the mid-range.
 This helps our guitars to have a more balanced tonal quality than traditional designs.

-Our Traditional series features the same 25′ radius prepared into the braces, but the sides are left flat for a more traditional build style.
+Their Traditional series features the same 25′ radius prepared into the braces, but the sides are left flat for a more traditional build style.
 This build style tends to have a more traditional tonal character, emphasizing a bit more bass.

 All Huss & Dalton guitars are braced with hand split Appalachian Red Spruce, which has a greater strength-to-weight ratio than other brace woods.
 All bridge plates are made from Honduras Rosewood, selected for its superior tonal properties and resistance to string ball wear.
 We use AAA grade top woods, which are checked individually for load bearing abilities, and are thickness sanded to achieve the best balance of strength and flexibility.

 Huss & Dalton uses bone nuts on all instruments and fully compensated 1/8” bone saddles on all guitar models.
 Every string scale is compensated for proper intonation.

 Necks are quarter-sawn Honduran Mahogany, Maple, Walnut, or Spanish Cedar and all employ the use of a single acting steel truss rod.
 Each neck is carved to a sleek comfortable feel, and custom shapes are available.